 By adopting, you’ll also be limiting the possibility of indirectly supporting unethical breeding techniques.
 For instance, puppy mills breed dogs in poor conditions for commercial purposes.
 Many times, their cages are overcrowded, and they are denied healthy dietary requirements and clean water.
 The facilities then sell these pets in stores for profit.
 People may not know where these furry friends come from, thereby indirectly supporting this industry.
 The best option in such cases is adoption within the country.

 Regularly grooming your pets will help to prevent fleas and ticks as part of your sustainable pet care routine.
 This process also entails washing their beds to ensure they’re sleeping in clean places.
 In this light, it’s important to use non-toxic shampoos and soaps.
 These not only prevent fleas but also prevent harmful chemicals from seeping into the water drains.
-Chemical-filled soaps and shampoos can irritate an animal’s skin and can also be harsh on their hairs.
+Chemical-filled soaps and shampoos can irritate an animal’s skin and can also be harsh on their hair.
 Therefore, using natural soaps and shampoos is best.
 This way, bath time is both a clean and eco-friendly process.

 When people groom their pets regularly, this helps to reduce the need for flea and ticks treatments.
 Frequently, these treatments and sprays are heavily chemical-based.
 Not only do they affect pet health, but they also affect human wellbeing.
 Many of these pest-control sprays contain harsh ingredients linked to issues like respiratory problems and cancer.
 To prevent this, regular baths and combing of animal fur become necessary.
 This prevents the need for chemical sprays and also maintains the healthy condition of your pet.
 Additionally, vacuum and clean the areas where your pets stay or play often.
 This provides clean places for them to play and reduces the chances of flea infestations.

 Sustainability in its various forms requires necessary lifestyle changes.
 Right from our individual choices, we can make a difference.
 When it comes to pet care, it’s also important to regularly review your routines.
-These include feeding routines, grooming routines and even play routines.
+These include feeding routines, grooming routines, and even play routines.
 Taking some time out to examine these helps you identify areas where you can be more sustainable.
 This will also help you think of eco-alternatives to many accessories within the home.
 For instance, swapping plastics for eco-friendly accessories and chemicals for non-toxic cleaning agents.
 Through this regular review process, you’ll notice how processes become more streamlined and less stressful.

 Examining walk routines involves taking walks instead of drives.
 For instance, dog walks are normal; however, you can also take walks when you need to go to the store.
 This helps you reduce the amount of toxic emissions your vehicle releases into the atmosphere.
 As a result, it helps to decrease you and your pet’s environmental footprint.
 Walking is also healthy and keeps your pets happy.